NiteshRamola/vercel/README.md

 2. Access the `api-service` at `http://localhost:api-service-port` (replace `api-service-port` with the actual port configured for the `api-service`).

 3. When specific API calls are made to the `api-service`, the `build-service` on Amazon ECS will be triggered automatically.
-This includes providing a GitHub URL of a React project.
+This includes providing a GitHub URL of a frontend project.

 4. Upon successful execution, the project will be deployed, and a specific domain will provide the deployed URL.